Citrous17/Physicians-And-Mentors/README.md

 # for powershell
 docker run -it --name rails-app --network rails-net -p 3000:3000 502_fem_docker bash

-# To connect to the already running container
+# Step 5 (run when necessary) to connect to bash/cmd line of an already running container:
 docker exec -it rails-app bash

-** Inside the container run the following commands bundle install rails db:create rails db:migrate rails server -b 0.0.0.0
+** Inside the container run the following commands
+# Step 6 (run once, IN THE CONTAINER BASH)
+bundle install
+rails db:create
+rails db:migrate

+# Step 7 (run when necessary, test the rails server, IN THE CONTAINER BASH)
+rails server -b 0.0.0.0